1st response training resources

 Train members to be confident and skilled at providing support in medical emergencies

-1st Response - First aid training for Girlguiding members
+1st response is our first aid training for Girlguiding members.

 - All trainers must have a full first aid certificate.
-This means it's provided and accredited by an organisation or governing body.
-The course must be at least 6 hours in duration.
-Example providers of first aid certificates include St John Ambulance, British Red Cross, British Canoeing, the Football Association, Health and Safety Executive.
+A full first aid qualification is provided and accredited by an organisation or governing body like but not limited to; St John Ambulance, British Red Cross, British Canoeing, or the Football Association.
+The course must take at least 6 hours.

 - Up-to-date first aid knowledge - you must be able to answer questions from participants.

-If you are a doctor, nurse or other health care professional you will need to provide evidence of a recent training such as BLS, ILS or ALS.
-Where an element of the 1st Response syllabus is not covered in your training you will need to undertake the relevant 1st Response session.
+If you're a doctor, nurse or other health care professional you'll need to provide evidence of a recent training such as BLS, ILS or ALS.
+Where an element of the 1st response syllabus isn't covered in your training you'll need to undertake the relevant 1st response session.

-1st Response consists of a a 6 hour training course, split into three sessions and a e-learning which can be completed before or after the full training course.
+1st response consists of a 6-hour training course, split into 3 sessions and an e-learning which can be completed before or after the full training course.

 - Approach and assessment **